How Good Is a Cat’s Memory?

 Long-term memory plays a critical role in a cat’s life, allowing it to remember familiar faces and environments, recall past experiences, and maintain social connections.

-Examples include a cat recognizing and responding to its owner’s voice after being separated for a long time, remembering its home’s layout and the surrounding environment, or recalling a traumatic experience.
+Examples include a cat recognising and responding to its owner’s voice after being separated for a long time, remembering its home’s layout and the surrounding environment, or recalling a traumatic experience.

-Additionally, cats use different senses when it comes to storing memories.
-They can remember people and other cats or animals they’ve come across through sight and scent.
-They also recognize familiar sounds like their owner’s voice.
+Additionally, cats use different senses to store memories.
+They can remember people and other cats or animals they’ve encountered through sight and scent.
+They also recognise familiar sounds like their owner’s voice.

 It’s also significant to note that many cat breeds have better memories than others.
 Wild cats, for example, have incredibly powerful memories.
 They can remember the location of their food source, predators, and even their prey.